saurabhg17/SLogLib/README.md

 Disable and enable logging at runtime.
 While logging is disabled all messages are ignored and they will not be written to logging devices once logging is enabled again.

 ### Notes
-You should also read comments in AbstractLoggingDevice.h and AbstractFormatter.h to learn their API.
-They are well commented and should be easy to understand.
+* You should also read comments in AbstractLoggingDevice.h and AbstractFormatter.h to learn their API.
+* SLogLib is thread-safe and devices can be added or removed safely from multiple threads.
+The SLogLib::writeMessage() is also thread-safe and messages can be logged from different threads at the same time.

 ## Building SLogLib
 SLogLib uses cmake (http://www.cmake.org) to generate the files needed by the build tools such as GNU Make, Visual Studio, XCode, etc. If you are new to cmake, you should read Running CMake tutorial (http://www.cmake.org/runningcmake/).